rguthriemsft/TeamWorkingAgreement/README.md

 - **Failure**

   All the team members sees failures as "improvement opportunities", things may break!
-Noone blames noone.
+We observe a no shame poilcy.
+We don't point fingers in blame.

 - **Focus**